ZacharyBournand/crave-finder/README.md

 4. Install Angular dependencies
     - In the terminal, install the Angular CLI globally by running the command: ```npm install -g @angular/cli```
-    - Open the clone repository and ensure your current directory ends with "crave-finder"
+    - Open the cloned repository and ensure your current directory ends with "crave-finder"
     - Go to "frontend" (type "cd frontend") [Now your directory should end with "\crave-finder\frontend"]
     - Type the following commands in your terminal:
         ```